awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *AWS CloudFormation compatibility*: This property is similar to the `[Body](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-body)` property of an `AWS::ApiGateway::RestApi` resource\.
 If certain properties are provided, content may be inserted or modified into the DefinitionBody before being passed to CloudFormation\.
 Properties include `Auth`, `BinaryMediaTypes`, `Cors`, `GatewayResponses`, `Models`, and an `EventSource` of type Api on for a corresponding `AWS::Serverless::Function`\.

  `DefinitionUri`   <a name="sam-api-definitionuri"></a>
-AWS S3 Uri, local file path, or location object of the the OpenAPI document defining the API\.
-The AWS S3 object this property references must be a valid OpenAPI file\.
+Amazon S3 Uri, local file path, or location object of the the OpenAPI document defining the API\.
+The Amazon S3 object this property references must be a valid OpenAPI file\.
 If neither `DefinitionUri` nor `DefinitionBody` are specified, SAM will generate a `DefinitionBody` for you based on your template configuration\.
 If a local file path is provided, the template must go through the workflow that includes the `sam deploy` or `sam package` command, in order for the definition to be transformed properly\.
 Intrinsic functions are not supported in external OpenApi files referenced by `DefinitionUri`\.
 Use instead the `DefinitionBody` property with the [Include Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.html) to import an OpenApi definition into the template\.
 *Type*: String \| [ApiDefinition](sam-property-api-apidefinition.md)